Infrared Photography Tips for Beginners

 Infrared photography offers a path into a world you’ll never see naturally.

-In this infrared photography tutorial, we are weaving in between the light waves and pushing the limitations of photos to understand how to capture these awe-inspiring photographs.
+In this infrared photography tutorial for beginners, we are weaving in between the light waves and pushing the limitations of photography.

 Infrared light sits at the furthest end of the light spectrum.
 Infrared light waves are longer than visible light which is why we don’t see it naturally.
 Typical digital camera sensors aren’t designed to be sensitive to this level of light which is why you’ll need specific accessories to try out this effect – unless you want to fake it, which we’ll come on to later.

 The look of an infrared photograph changes the colours you would normally to see into something of a winter wonderland.
 It is certainly a niche area of photography that some landscape photographers dabble in for a challenge – as it certainly demands a lot of patience!